Looking at the modern watch world, it may be surprising to learn of the vast watch history originating in Russia.

 The early 2000s saw the Chistopol manufacturer join with the conglomerate Vilnius Koliz.
 Branded Vostok-Europe, the joint venture would mix modern design with the time-tested quality of Vostok’s watch movements.

-The offspring watch brand aimed to paint their watches with a more luxurious ethos, which they have done so successfully.
-Vostok-Europe timepieces are priced, on the lower end, at 2-3x the retail price of Vostok.
+The offspring watch brand aimed to paint their watches with a more luxurious ethos; their efforts appear to have been largely successful.
+Vostok-Europe timepieces are priced, on the lower end, at 2-3x the retail price of a traditional Vostok watch.

 Their slogan “For Going to Extremes” has led them to release many successful sports watches.
 Similarly, they’ve sponsored figures of more unconventional sports such as aerobatics pilots, strongmen, MMA fighters, and winter rally drivers.